timsch3/MoodMap/README.md

 ## Next steps:

+- When no mood for a day is selected display "Please select"
 - Make menu focusable
 - Save active page state
 - Make mood statistics clickable and show notes and other data